stitchdata/docs/_connect-files/api/documentation/api-authentication.md

       All requests must be made over HTTPS or they will fail.
 API requests that don't contain authentication will also fail.

-  - title: "Generate Access Tokens"
+  - title: "Generate access tokens"
     anchor: "generate-access-tokens"
     content: |
       Access tokens are obtained by performing an OAuth2 handshake with an existing Stitch client account or by creating a new account via the API.

     subsections:
-      - title: "New Stitch Clients"
+      - title: "New Stitch clients"
         anchor: "generate-access-token-new-stitch-client"
         content: |
           As an API client, you can create a new Stitch client account with the [Create Account endpoint]({{ api.core-objects.accounts.create.section }}):